 Each certificate and degree program has a prescribed course of study, as outlined in the Academic Catalog.
 The required total hours and required courses for each program must be successfully completed for a student to be eligible for graduation.
 It is the student's responsibility to carefully follow the sequence of courses as indicated in the Catalog.
 In order to graduate, students must have successfully completed all prescribed work with a minimum 2.0 cumulative GPA.
-Valor Christian College offers Associate Degrees of Applied Science and one-year certificates only.
+Valor Christian College offers Bachelor's degrees in Christian Ministry, associate degrees of applied science and one-year certificates.